TL;DR

 Verdict: Brave is the sole winner here, offering a unique and privacy-respecting rewards system that allows users to earn cryptocurrency and support creators, a feature entirely absent in Chrome.

-Verdict: Brave wins this category by offering a robust, device-wide VPN service as an integrated premium feature, a capability Chrome entirely lacks.
+Verdict: Brave wins this category by offering a solid, device-wide VPN service as an integrated premium feature, a capability Chrome entirely lacks.

 Verdict: Both browsers offer effective reader modes, but Brave's 'Speedreader' is slightly more integrated and efficient by loading pages in simplified format from the start, giving it a minor edge.

 Verdict: Both browsers offer excellent resource monitors.
-Brave slightly edges out Chrome because, while both have robust tools, Brave generally shows lower resource consumption due to its default ad-blocking.
+Brave slightly edges out Chrome because, while both have solid tools, Brave generally shows lower resource consumption due to its default ad-blocking.

 For the user whose primary concern is online privacy and data protection, Brave is the unequivocal choice.
 Its default ad and tracker blocking, HTTPS enforcement, and optional Tor integration provide an unparalleled level of anonymity and security out-of-the-box.
 The client-side encrypted sync and Brave Rewards program further align with a privacy-first philosophy, ensuring personal data remains under user control and not on third-party servers.
 This user values peace of mind over seamless Google ecosystem integration, making Brave the ideal browser for their needs.